Do you know the top Epcot Food and Wine Festival tips to make the most of your time and save?

 THIS POST MAY CONTAIN AFFILIATE LINKS.
 PLEASE READ MY DISCLOSURE FOR MORE INFO.
 Which means if you click on certain links, I may receive a small commission at no additional charge to you.

 Listen to the Full Podcast Episode 26 Below!

 15 Fun Epcot Food and Wine Festival Tips

-The Epcot Food and Wine Festival will feature more than 30 global marketplaces with dates from August 29th through November 23rd 2019.
+The Epcot Food and Wine Festival will feature more than 30 global marketplaces with dates from July 15th through the fall of 2020.

 You can read the complete guide to Epcot International Food and Wine Festival here!